 According to your needs, set a Date, Time, Location, etc. We will talk more about all these in the headings below.

-- Finally, tap on Add.
+- Finally, tap Add.

 Create a reminder with Siri

 Summon Siri by long-pressing the Right Side button on iPhone with Face ID.
 On models with the Home button, long-press it.
-You can also use ‘Hey Siri’ if you have already set it up.
+You can also use “Hey Siri” if you have already set it up.